wofsauge/IsaacDocs/beta/docs/EntityPlayer.md

 #### int GetSoulHearts ( ) {: .copyable aria-label='Functions' }

 Returns the amount of Soul Hearts the player has.
 1 unit is half a heart.

-##### :fontawesome-solid-comment: Notes {: .subHeader .notes }
+???- note "Notes"
     Black Hearts count toward this total, as the game sees them as soul hearts.
 ___
 [ ](#){: .abp .tooltip .badge }
 ### GetSubPlayer () {: aria-label='Functions' }